laravel/docs/passport.md

 Your authorization template should include a form that makes a `POST` request to `/oauth/authorize`.
 The `/oauth/authorize` endpoint expects the string `state`, `client_id`, `auth_token` and the CSRF token as `_token` if not already being passed.

-When using a custom authorization view, you may either pass the view name or a `Closure`.
+When using `Passport::authorizationView()`, you may either pass the view name or a `Closure`.
 Both instances receive an array of parameters to help with building the template.
 Both the view and the `Closure` receive  the following parameters: The Passport `client`, the `user` approving the authorization, the requested `scopes`, the current `request` and the `authToken`.

 Inertia is also supported as a valid authorization view response: